NithushanUthayarasa/CyberThreat-Financial-Loss-Prediction-AI/README.md

 # 🔐 Cyber Threats & Financial Loss Prediction (2015–2024)

 An **end-to-end machine learning project** that predicts **financial losses caused by cybersecurity threats** using structured global incident data.
-The project implements a complete ML pipeline , starting from raw data cleaning and ending with automated best-model deployment.
+The project implements a complete ML pipeline, starting from raw data cleaning and ending with automated best-model deployment.

 ---